gokturkmetehan/ottolay/README.md

 [Türkçe OKUBENİ için tıklayınız](BENIOKU.md)

 Ottolay is short version of `Otto Halay` words.

 ## Requirements
 Software
+* Arduino IDE and SDK
+* Visual Studio Code
-* Arduino
+* VS Code Arduino Extension

 Libraries
 * OttoDIYLib
 * IRremote

 ### Remote Button Codes
-After update from version 2 to 3, `IRremte` library had big changes.
+After update from version 2 to 3, `IRremote` library had big changes.
 Before, library prints the button codes in MSB order; but now it displays in LSB order.
 So we have two chances:
 1. Reverse the bits and use old hardcoded values
 2. Use new MSB ordered values